• Skip to primary navigation

 • Chicken stock: This is pretty flexible!
 Use homemade or store-bought broth, or swap it with either seafood or shrimp stock or vegetable broth, if either one floats your boat.

-• Corn kernels: Canned sweet corn kernels, or fresh corn cut straight from the grilled corn on the cob will work (hello smoky flavors!).
+• Corn kernels: Canned sweet corn kernels, or fresh corn cut straight from the cob will work.
 You can even use frozen corn.
 If using canned, be sure to drain and rinse first.

 • Heavy cream: Needed to create a rich creamy consistency for the shrimp corn chowder, which adds to its heartiness.